aklivity/zilla-docs/src/concepts/kafka-proxies/grpc-proxy.md

   rpc LotsOfGreetings(stream HelloRequest) returns (HelloResponse);
   ```

 - **Bidirectional streaming RPC** - Both the client and server use a read-write stream to produce and consume correlated messages.
-The request and response topics both have one or many message with the method payloads and one end-of-stream message.
+The request and response topics have one or many messages with the method payloads and one end-of-stream message.

   ```protobuf:no-line-numbers
   rpc BidiHello(stream HelloRequest) returns (stream HelloResponse);